-After association, an additional filtering step may be applied to DIASources with no matched DIAObject or Solar System object (§7).
-Properties of the source such as its reliability score (§5.6.3, source flags, or signal-to-noise cuts may be used to drop detections that are likely to be false detections and avoid creating erroneous new DIAObjects.
+After association, an additional filtering step may be applied to DIASources with no matched DIAObject of Solar System object (§7).
+Properties of the source such as its reliability score (§5.6.3, source flags, or signal-tonoise cuts may be used to drop detections that are likely to be false detections and avoid creating erroneous new DIAObjects.